dready92/PHP-on-Couch/doc/couch_client-document.md

 Bulk documents storage
 ------------------------

-To store several documents in one go, use the method **storeDocs($docs,$all_or_nothing)**. $docs is an array containing the documents to store (as CouchDocuments, PHP [stdClass](http://fr3.php.net/manual/en/reserved.classes.php) or PHP arrays). $all_or_nothing is related to the updates on the database : if set to false (which is the default), all documents are saved one by one, which means that, in case of a power failure on the database, we could have some documents stored and some not stored.
-When set to true, couchDB will commit all documents in one go : in case of a power failure, no document will be stored, or all documents will be stored.
+To store several documents in one go, use the method **storeDocs($docs,$new_edits)**. $docs is an array containing the documents to store (as CouchDocuments, PHP [stdClass](http://fr3.php.net/manual/en/reserved.classes.php) or PHP arrays). $new_edits is related to the updates of the revision.
+If set to true (which is the default), assign new revision id for each update.
+When set to false, it prevents the database from assigning them new reivision IDS.

 Example :
     $docs = array (